-The Connection Church holds to this creed as its “essentials.”
+The Connection Church holds to the following as its “essentials.”
 We trust in the good God that it proclaims, who made the world good and loves the world so much that He commits everything to its rescue and renewal.
 We want to love the world like God loves the world.
 We live to imitate our good God’s commitment to His Creation’s redemption and reconciliation.

 We believe in one God, the Father, the Almighty, maker of heaven and earth, of all that is, seen and unseen.